iMicknl/ha-sagemcom-fast/README.md

 This integration adds support for Sagemcom F@st routers to Home Assistant.
 Currently only a basic device_tracker entity is supported, however this could be extended in the future with more sensors.

 Sagemcom F@st routers are used by many providers worldwide, but many of them did rebrand the router.
-Examples are the b-box from Proximus, Home Hub from bell and the Smart Hub from BT.
+Examples are the b-box from Proximus, Home Hub from bell, Salt Box X6 (Switzerland) and the Smart Hub from BT.

 ## Features